-The English Team, captained by H. A.

-Sabelle, Secretary of the English Lawn Tennis Association, were guests.
-Mrs. Sabelle accompanied her husband and with them were the famous English stars, Mrs. A. Beamish and Mrs. R. C. Clayton.
-Miss Kathleen Mc-Kane and her friend Mrs. C. B. Covell, also with the English Team now playing in this country, arrived on Aug.
+The English Team, captained by H. A. Sabelle, Secretary of the English Lawn Tennis Associa-tion, were guests.
+Mrs. Sabelle accompanied her husband and with them were the famous English stars, Mrs. A. E. Beamish and Mrs. R. C. Clayton.
+Miss Kathleen Mc-Lane and her friend Mrs. C. B. Covell, also with the English Team now playing in this country, arrived on Ang.
 6, remained until after the women's tournament.

-J. O. Anderson of Sydney, Australia, captain of the Australian tennis team, and Mrs. Anderson, have with them at the Inn the well-known players, Ian D. McInnes, Jack B. Hawkes and R. E. Schlesinger.
-After an afternoon of golf, the entire party was entertained a few evenings ago at the Pomonok Club by Mr. and Mrs. W.
+J. O. Anderson of Sydney, Australia, captain of the astralian tennis team, and Mrs. Anderson, have with at the Inn the well-known players, Ian D. McInnes, B. Hawkes and R. E. Schlesinger.
+After an afterrenings ago at the Pomonok Club by Mr. and Mrs. W.